-Monthly report to MDH
+Monthly report to MDH36

 Each manufacturer must submit a monthly report to MDH.
-The report must include:
+The report must include the following information for each patient served in the prior month:

 - the amount and dosages of medical cannabis distributed; - the chemical composition of the medical cannabis; and - the tracking number assigned to any medical cannabis distributed.